xcdl/xcdl.github.io-source/pages/guide/packages.md

 ### What is a package?

-Inspired from the [NPM](https://docs.npmjs.com/misc/developers#what-is-a-package) package definition, an XCDL package is:
+An XCDL package is:

-1. a folder containing a valid `.xpackage.xml` file;
+1. a folder containing a valid `.xpack` file;
 2. a gzipped tarball containing 1);
 3. a URL that resolves to 2);
 4. a Git URL that, when cloned, results in 1).

-The definition is intentionally Git and JavaScript centric, as these technologies are considered mature and worth considering.
+The definition is inspired from the [NPM](https://docs.npmjs.com/misc/developers#what-is-a-package) package definition, and is intentionally Git and JavaScript centric, as these technologies are considered mature and worth considering.

-Although the XCDL language will probably remain based on XML, equivalent definitions can be expressed in JSON, and compatibility with JSON is considered a kind of validation that the definitions are simple and consistent.
+Although the XCDL language will probably remain based on XML, equivalent definitions can be expressed in JSON, and maintaining compatibility with JSON is considered a kind of validation that the definitions are simple and consistent.

 ### Package contents

-In addition to the `.xpackage.xml` metadata file, a typical package contains the following:
+In addition to the `.xpack` metadata file, a typical package contains the following:

 *  some number of source files (.c/.cpp) and header files (.h).
 The project artefact (library or executable) will be created using these files.
 Some source files may serve other purposes, for example to provide a linker script;
 *  exported header files which define the interface provided by the package;